MggMuggins/blockrender-hs/README.md

   structural ideas that carried over fairly easily.
-- The availability of Haskell libraries to do png formatting and vector algebra was incredibly helpful: they had essentially the same functionality that the Rust libraries did, so there was very little translation needed to shift stacks.
+- The availability of Haskell libraries to do png formatting and vector algebra was incredibly helpful: they had essentially the same functionality that the Rust libraries did, so there was very little additional development needed to shift my exsiting design to Haskell.

 Haskell is unlike any language I have ever written code in.
-While it shares some big ideas with other languages I've seen (currying in ReasonML), crazy powerful strong typing and first class functions, the design patterns are so different that I feel like I'm almost starting from square one with programming again (the code really obviously reflects that...).
+It shares some big ideas with other languages I've seen: currying in ReasonML, crazy powerful strong typing and first class functions; however, the design patterns are so different that I feel like I'm almost starting from square one with programming again (the code really obviously reflects that...).
 One of the things that made Haskell hard is that I was unabled to reason about my code by the way data is actually represented on the machine (or some heuristic for the machine representation).
-My unfamiliarity with the type system and the insistence on functional purity meant that all bets were off when I tried to think about what data exactly was going on: I suspect that laziness also made it more difficult to visualize my data structures.
+My unfamiliarity with the type system and the insistence on functional purity meant that all bets were off when I tried to think about what exactly was going on with my data.
+I suspect that laziness also made it more difficult to visualize my data structures.

-The syntactic differences played in to this problem as well: it took me a while to get the hang of pattern matching instead of named parameters.
+The syntactic differences played into this problem as well: it took me a while to get the hang of pattern matching instead of named parameters.
 I organize my thoughts around inputs and outputs to functions, and when functions become parameters in ways that are non-trivial (`vertexPixels` or `renderBounds` in the